csinva/csinva.github.io/_notes/ai/graphical_models.md

   - $X_i \perp X_{V_i} \| x_{\pi_i}$
 - conditional independencies will always be present
   - sometimes conditional dependencies can also be independent (if we pick p(y\|x) to not actually depend on x)
-- multiple, competing explanation ("explaining-away")
+- multiple, competing explanations ("explaining-away")
   -  ![](assets/graphical_models/j2_1.png)
   -  in fact any descendant of the base of the v suffices for explaining away
 - *d-separation* = directed separation